Crash Course in Children’s Publishing: Everything You Need to Know (Online Only) 2020

 Join Us To:

-Get a comprehensive look at how the children’s book publishing industry works.
-Gain an understanding of the writing, revising, submitting, publishing, and marketing of a children’s or YA trade book.
+Understand how the children’s book publishing industry works, including writing, revising, submitting, publishing, and marketing a book for children, teens, or young adults.
 Learn details about the editorial development process, including what to do once you have a finished book.
-Receive a customized consultation from faculty to discuss your work and goals.
+All of this will be covered in a nine-week online course, plus a 1:1 consultation with faculty after the course to discuss your specific work and goals.

 What You’ll Learn: